rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 ### Remember The Closest Match

 In the special _but very common_ case that you are trying to find the closest string in a large collection of strings to a single particular string, the best optimization you can do is to remember the smallest distance you have seen so far and use that distance as the `max_edits` parameter in any limited distance / banded algorithm variant (discussed below).
-The speedup is _significant_.
-For both synthetic and real-world data I have found that this algorithm takes only twice as long as a noop function that immediately returns.
-YMMV, of course, but for typical use cases expect to see a multiple orders of magnitude performance benefit.
+The speedup is significant.
+For both synthetic and real-world data I have found that this algorithm takes only 2/3rds as long to run as the others.
+Of course, your mileage may vary.

 ### Allocate Once